-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the U.S. Department of the Treasury's Exchange Stabilization Fund as of September 30, 2016 and 2015, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Department of the Treasury's Exchange Stabilization Fund as of September 30, 2019 and 2018, and its results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.